AdobeDocs/document-cloud-mobile.en/help/scan-android/workingwithfiles.md

 1. Enter data.
 By default, the app suggests entries for text fields.
 1. Tap ![image](./images/checkicon.png) to exit Fill & Sign mode.

 Fill & Sign on Android supports creating and editing forms, automatic form fill-in based on suggestions, clearing form data history, signing, pasting copied text into text fields, undo/redo, and deleting form fields.
-For details, refer to the on-device Acrobat Reader Help.
+For details, refer to the on-device Acrobat Reader.

 ## Rename a file {#rename-a-file}